apache/stanbol/indexing/dbpedia/README.md

 ### (3) Entity Scores

-The DBpedia.org indexer uses the incomming links from other wikipages to calculate the rank of entities.
-Entities with more incomming links get an higher rank.
+The DBpedia.org indexer uses the incoming links from other wikipages to calculate the rank of entities.
+Entities with more incoming links get an higher rank.
 A RDF dump containing all outgoing wiki links is available on DBpedia (page_links_en.nt.bz2).
-This file need to be processed with the following command to get an file containing an ordered list of incomming count and the local name of the entity.
+This file need to be processed with the following command to get an file containing an ordered list of incoming count and the local name of the entity.

     curl http://downloads.dbpedia.org/3.6/en/page_links_en.nt.bz2 \